Did you know you can make and launch a water bottle rocket using just a plastic bottle, water, cork, needle adaptor and pump?

-As we pump air through the water the pressure inside the bottle builds up until the force of the air pushing on the water is enough to push the cork out of the end of the bottle.
+As you pump air into the bottle the pressure inside the bottle builds up until the force of the air pushing on the water is enough to force the cork out of the end of the bottle.
 The water rushes out of the bottle in one direction whilst the bottle pushes back in the other.
 This results in the bottle shooting upwards.

 - an empty plastic bottle

 - cardboard made into a cone and 4 fins

 - a cork

 - a pump with a needle adaptor